alexanderandrae/epl-shot-quality-analysis/docs/project_notes.md

 The initial project focus is team performance, shot volume, attacking efficiency, and defensive vulnerability.

 Betting odds may be useful for a future market-expectation analysis, but they are outside the scope of the first version.

+---

+## Clean Match Dataset Created

+### Clean File

+`data/clean/epl_2024_25_matches_clean.csv`

+### Source File

+`data/raw/epl_2024_25_matches.csv`

+### Cleaning Actions Completed

+- Selected match-performance columns only.
+- Removed betting odds columns from the working dataset.
+- Renamed source columns into SQL-friendly snake_case names.
+- Preserved the original raw file unchanged.

+### Row Grain

+One row represents one Premier League match.

+### Expected Row Count

+380 match rows.

+### Purpose

+This cleaned file will be used as the import file for the first MySQL table.

+### Notes

+The cleaned file focuses on match results and match statistics only.
+Betting odds may be revisited in a future version of the project but are outside the scope of the initial performance analysis.